grinnell-cs/csc151-images/_mps/pixel-problems.md

 Submissions that lack any of these characteristics will get an I.

 ```
+[ ] Passes all of the R autograder tests for parts one and two.
-[ ] Passes all of the R autograder tests.
+[ ] Passes all of the R autograder tests for either part three or part four.
 [ ] Includes the specified file, `pixel-problems.rkt`.
 [ ] Includes an appropriate header on the file that indicates the
     course, author, etc.